 Lisbeth Anne Marín is a Motivational Speaker, Author & Professional Development Consultant specializing in interpersonal, team building and organizational development skills.

 She presents a wide array of training programs, motivational seminars and interactive workshops.

 By Lisbeth Anne Marín

 If you have your hands in more than one business endeavor, you are in really good company!
 Many women excel at multitasking their own business, a job for supplemental income, home, marriage or motherhood … not necessarily in order of importance.
-But, even an aspiring wonder woman could have unrealistic expectations and be spreading herself too thin with the people around you getting a bird’s eye view.
-Worst case scenario is you’ve started blurring the lines between activities, missing deadlines, forgetting meetings and waiting till the last minute to accomplish tasks.
+But, even an aspiring wonder woman could have unrealistic expectations and be spreading herself too thin ….with the people around you getting a bird’s eye view of the mayhem.
+Worst case scenario; you’ve started blurring the lines between activities, missing deadlines, forgetting meetings and waiting till the last minute to accomplish tasks.
 These failures might be tolerated by your spouse or kids but not by a business partner or colleague who keeps getting the short end of your stick?
 Now before you go and get defensive, just hear me out.